Ioannis-Kavalidis/longestWord/README.md

 ![snapshot](./sort.png)

 Step 1.
-Use split("") to split every sentence of the string and
+Use split(" ") to split every sentence of the string

-Step 2.sort it depending their length with the sort() method
+Step 2.
+Sort it depending their length with the sort() method

 Step 3.
 Print out the one with the largest length